A Lake Superior Circle Tour Road Trip

 Just tourists doing touristy things.

-So are you asking yourself yet, why are there so many red chairs along the lakefront?
-Provincial Parks Canada has placed over two hundred red lounger all over parks in Canada because some come on, it’s Canada, don’t you want to enjoy the view?
+So, are you asking yourself yet, why are there so many red chairs along the lakefront?
+Provincial Parks Canada has placed over two hundred red loungers all over parks in Canada because some come on, it’s Canada, don’t you want to enjoy the view?

 Kitty-cats eh?

-And while we pondering all things Canadian, why are there so many cats on leashes?
+And while we are pondering all things Canadian, why are there so many cats on leashes?
 Okay, we saw a lot of Canadians who had brought their cats camping with them.
-We ran into so many, French-Canadians who had brought their feline friends on this epic road trip and had them in harnesses and on tethers.
+We ran into so many French-Canadians who had brought their feline friends on this epic road trip and had them in harnesses and on tethers.
 It was surprising.
-In the good old U.S. of A. most Americans don’t bring their kitty-cats camping.
-It seemed like a lot of travelers from Quebec had cats with them so maybe it’s a French thing?
+In the good old U.S. of A., most Americans don’t bring their kitty-cats camping.
+It seemed like a lot of travelers from Quebec had cats with them, so maybe it’s a French thing?

-After Wawa as we continued on towards Toronto we got further away from Lake Superior and the weather became much warmer.
+After Wawa, as we continued on towards Toronto, we got further away from Lake Superior and the weather became much warmer.
 We just happened to be at the tail end of the Lake Superior Loop right when a hot and humid Ontario heat wave was beginning.
 After Wawa, we had plans to camp at a blueberry farm through Harvest Host.
-It sounded like a great location but then it turned out that the parking areas for RV’s were just an ugly not even graded dirt lot right next to the highway.
-If the weather was better it might not have been bad but the weather was creeping towards ninety-five degrees as we tried to find a level spot for our rig for the night.
+It sounded like a great location, but then it turned out that the parking areas for RVs were just an ugly, not even graded dirt lot right next to the highway.
+If the weather had been better, it might not have been bad.
+However, the weather was creeping towards ninety-five degrees as we tried to find a level spot for our rig for the night.

 Comments